 - When you receive your scores, make sure to send a scanned copy of them by e-mail to firstname.lastname@example.org.

 For the online application, you can upload other government issued identification documents instead.
-If you receive a positive result and is invited to Okinawa for the Admissions Workshop, we will need the copy of your valid passport at that time for visa application and travel arrangement.
+If you receive a positive result and are invited to Okinawa for the Admissions Workshop, we will need the copy of your valid passport at that time for visa application and travel arrangement.